Apron: Clerical garment

-Aprons in the home
+In the home

 The apron was traditionally viewed as an essential garment for anyone doing housework.
 Cheaper clothes and washing machines made aprons less common beginning in the mid-1960s in some countries such as the United States.
 However, the practice of wearing aprons remains strong in many places.

 Today, the apron has enjoyed a minor renaissance in terms of both women and men now wearing them when performing household chores.
 For instance, an article in The Wall Street Journal claimed in 2005 that the apron is "enjoying a renaissance as a retro-chic fashion accessory" in the United States.
 However, it still is not as prevalent as it was prior to the 1960s.

 Aprons are nowadays considered equally appropriate for both women and men by most people.
 However, prevailing social norms ensure that women frequently wear more delicate clothing, and may therefore be more likely to want the protection an apron offers.
 This can also be because the apron is the traditional clothing for cooking and washing dishes, which was usually done by women.

 When domestic workers are supplied a uniform by their employers, an apron is often included.
 The aprons are worn for hygienic as well as for identification purposes.